Tezdzhan Naimova

-Tezdzhan Naimova (Тезджан Наимова; first name also rendered as Тезжан, Tezzhan or Tezcan, born 1 May 1987) is a Bulgarian sprinter of Turkish descent.
-She specializes in both the 60, 100 and 200 metres.
+Tezdzhan Naimova (Тезджан Наимова; first name also rendered as Тезжан, Tezzhan or Tezcan, born 1 May 1987) is retired Bulgarian sprinter.
+She specialized in both the 60, 100 and 200 metres.

+In 2013, Naimova received a lifetime competition ban following a second anti-doping offence.

 Junior career

 Born in Parvomay of Turkish ethnicity, Naimova took up athletics at the age of 10 and was initially trained by Tanyo Tanev, but changed to former triple jumper Stoyko Tsonov, who has been her coach since seventh grade.
 She competed in the 200 metres at the 2004 World Junior Championships, but was knocked out in the semi-final.
+In her early childhood years, she also practiced volleyball and basketball, but her first choice always remained athletics.
+Naimova's idol growing up was compatriot Tereza Marinova.

 In 2005, she became the Bulgarian national champion in the 100 and 200 metres (with Ivet Lalova absent).
 She also won a Balkan 60 metres title in the indoors in 2006.
 She competed at the World Indoor Championships, but was again knocked out in the semi-final.
 In August, Naimova won two titles at the 2006 World Junior Championships in Athletics in Beijing, in the 100 (11.28 seconds) and 200 metres (22.99, a personal best), thus completely dominating the sprint disciplines.
 Her personal best in the 100 metres that year was 11.23 seconds, achieved in June in Sofia.